ubirch/ubirch-protocol-python/examples/EXAMPLES.md

 2021-07-02 15:21:37,723                 root   store_response_upp() INFO     The response UPP has been written to "response_upp.bin"
 ```

-### Verifying a UPP
+### Verifying an UPP
 To make sure, that the response UPP actually was sent by the uBirch backend, its signature can be checked.
 The example script for that is [`upp-verifier.py`](upp-verifier.py).
 It knows the UUID and verifying/public key for each uBirch Niomon stage end checks, if the signature of the response UPP is valid.

 ```
 $ python3 upp-verifier.py --help
 usage: upp-verifier.py [-h] [--verifying-key VK] [--verifying-key-uuid UUID] [--input INPUT]

-Check if a UPP is valid/properly signed
+Check if an UPP is valid/properly signed

 optional arguments:
   -h, --help            show this help message and exit